Warren Truck Assembly

+Warren Truck Assembly is an automobile factory in Warren, Michigan owned and operated by Stellantis.

+History

-Warren Truck Assembly is a Stellantis automobile factory in Warren, Michigan.
-The factory opened in 1938 and was known as "Dodge City" until the mid-2000's.
-The nearby Warren Stamping opened in 1949 and just south of Eight Mile Road in Detroit, the Mound Road Engine plant opened in 1953.
-There also was once the nearby Sherwood Assembly that closed in the late 1970s when Chrysler halted production of the Dodge Medium and Heavy Duty trucks and exited the market.
+The factory opened in 1938 and was known as "Dodge City" until the mid-2000s.
+The nearby Warren Stamping opened in 1949.
+In 1953, the Mound Road Engine plant opened just south of Eight Mile Road in Detroit.

+There was once a nearby Sherwood Assembly, that closed in the late 1970s when Chrysler halted production of the Dodge Medium and Heavy Duty trucks and exited the market.
 It was located on the southwest corner of 9 Mile Road and Sherwood, adjacent to the Warren Assembly site on the east.

-The facility was the site of Dodge Dakota production from 1987 through 2011, with over 2.75 million vehicles produced.
+The facility was the site of Dodge Dakota production from 1987 to 2011, with over 2.75 million vehicles produced.

 The Warren Truck plant became the sole source of Ram 1500 Rebel production in 2015.

-The factory received a US$1 billion investment to upgrade and convert the facility to production of a revived Jeep Wagoneer, which was completed in 2020.
+The factory received a US$1 billion investment to upgrade and convert the facility to produce the revived Jeep Wagoneer, which was completed in 2020.
 In 2018, Fiat Chrysler said that it would move production of its Ram Heavy Duty trucks from Mexico to Warren.
-However, in 2021, Chrysler's new owner, Stellantis, announced that Heavy Duty trucks will continue to be produced in Mexico.
+In 2021, Chrysler's new owner, Stellantis, announced that Heavy Duty trucks will continue to be produced in Mexico.

+In August 2024, it was announced up to 2,450 workers at Warren Truck could be laid off as Ram 1500 Classic production comes to a close.